 The city's name is from the initials of the W.E.
 Stewart Land Company, which promoted the town site in the irrigated Rio Grande Valley in 1919.
 It is in the heart of an immense citrus, vegetable and cotton-producing area.
-Visit historic downtown and find specialty items, jewelry, antiques and gift shops.
+Historic downtown features specialty, jewelry, antique and gift shops.?

-City hall, built in 1928, features intricate cast-stone sculptures adorning entryway and cupola of the Spanish Moorish building.
+City hall, built in 1928, features intricate cast-stone sculptures in a Spanish Moorish building.
 It is a designated historical site.
 500 S. Kansas Ave.
 The public library features a Spanish open courtyard.
-525 S. Kansas Ave.
+525 S. Kansas Ave.?

-Harlon Block Memorial features a simple, but elegant, monument to a local Marine, who participated in the famed flag-raising on Iwo Jima.
-At the Texas Army National Guard Armory, 1100 Vo-Tech Drive.
+Harlon Block Memorial pays tribute to a local Marine, who participated in the famed flag-raising on Iwo Jima.
+At the Texas Army National Guard Armory, 1100 Vo-Tech Drive.?

 Events include the Mid-Valley Lighted Christmas Parade and the Onion Festival.
 Weslaco is home to the Texas 1015 onion.

 These are photos of Weslaco.
 Explore more Texas To-Dos for inspiration for your next trip!

 Plan your Texas trip then take your Passport with you.

 You are now leaving TravelTex.com.
 You are on your way to an external website.